 These cookies may be set through our site by features provided by Third party vendors known to operate advertising networks such as Facebook, Youtube etc. These cookies help these companies create an interest profile based on your online browsing behavior.
 They don't store personal information but identify your browser and/or device uniquely.
 Disabling these cookies may result in some website features being disabled.
 Ie Blogs

-January 2024 marks my 18th year in the real estate industry, all of which have been with Royal LePage Benchmark.
+January 2025 marks my 19th year in the real estate industry, all of which have been with Royal LePage Benchmark.
 This is milestone I'm very proud of and grateful for.

 In my business, the people I ride alongside make all the difference - this includes colleagues, clients and business partners.
 I take these partnerships to heart.
 Thank you for sharing the ride with me and I look forward to helping more buyer, sellers and investors in the coming year.